When Hate Comes Your Way: Lesson Learned by the Greenspon Center

 When it comes to college campuses, the statistics are alarming.
 According to Hillel International, during the summer of 2021, 32% of college students experienced antisemitism on campus, 79% reported it happening more than once, and 15% of all students surveyed, are too afraid to even tell their friends, roommates, or teammates they are Jewish.

-Sadly, our Queens University campus became part of that statistic in late April, as swastikas were scrawled on three doors of our Hillel students.
+Sadly, one Charlotte campus became part of that statistic in late April 2022, as swastikas were scrawled on three doors of Hillel students.
 The Stan Greenspon Center staff is part of a community team of first responders to antisemitism.
 Here are some of the lessons we teach as a Center, that we put into action and that may inform individuals and organizations you know that encounter the same.

 Put safety first